Pentium FDIV bug: Discovery and response

 Thomas Nicely, a professor of mathematics at Lynchburg College, had written code to enumerate primes, twin primes, prime triplets, and prime quadruplets.
 Nicely noticed some inconsistencies in the calculations on June 13, 1994, shortly after adding a Pentium system to his group of computers, but was unable to eliminate other factors (such as programming errors, motherboard chipsets, etc.) until October 19, 1994.
 On October 24, 1994, he reported the issue to Intel.
 Intel had reportedly become aware of the issue independently by June 1994, and had begun fixing it at this point, but chose not to publicly disclose any details or recall affected CPUs.

 On October 30, 1994, Nicely sent an email describing the bug to various academic contacts, requesting reports of testing for the flaw on 486-DX4s, Pentiums and Pentium clones.
 The bug was quickly verified by others, and news of it spread quickly on the Internet.
 The bug acquired the name "Pentium FDIV bug" from the x86 assembly language mnemonic for floating-point division, the most frequently used instruction affected.

-The story first appeared in the press on November 7, 1994, in an article in Electronic Engineering Times, "Intel fixes a Pentium FPU glitch" by Alexander Wolfe, and was subsequently picked up by CNN in a segment aired on November 22.
+The story first appeared in the press on November 7, 1994, in an article in Electronic Engineering Times, "Intel fixes a Pentium FPU glitch" by Alexander Wolfe, and was subsequently picked up by CNN in a segment aired on November 22, 1994.
 It was also reported on by the New York Times and the Boston Globe, making the front page in the latter.

 At this point, Intel acknowledged the floating-point flaw, but claimed that it was not serious and would not affect most users.
 Intel offered to replace processors to users who could prove that they were affected.
 However, although most independent estimates found that the bug would have a very limited impact on most users, it caused significant negative press for the company.
+During a 2019 talk, while reflecting on development of Quake, John Romero described how frequently and persistently this bug could be reproduced by Michael Abrash.
+Abrash spent hours tracking down exact conditions needed to produce the bug, which would result in parts of a game level appearing unexpectedly when viewed from certain camera angles.
 IBM paused the sale of PCs containing Intel CPUs, and Intel's stock price decreased significantly.
 The motive behind IBM's decision was questioned by some in the industry; IBM produced the PowerPC CPUs at the time, and potentially stood to benefit from any reputational damage to the Pentium or Intel as a company.
-However, the decision led to corporate buyers of PC equipment demanding replacements of existing Pentium CPUs, and soon afterwards other PC manufacturers began offering "no questions asked" replacements of flawed Pentium chips.
+However, the decision led to corporate buyers of PC equipment demanding replacements of existing Pentium CPUs, and soon afterward other PC manufacturers began offering "no questions asked" replacements of flawed Pentium chips.